 Each year we accept applications and conduct a lottery to determine who will be newly enrolled for the following school year.
 Post lottery applications are accepted and applicants will be added to the waitlist in the order they are received.

 - Click here to complete the Application Form.
-If you cannot access the form online, come in to complete the application using the kiosk in the main lobby or contact the school for an alternative form.
+If you cannot access the form online, please contact the school for an alternative form.

 - The lottery is conducted in the first week of February.